Design for Ageing

 In today’s world, more people are living longer and staying active into later life.
 New technologies are being designed to not only support health, fitness, and monitoring as people get older, but to also support social participation and engagement in enriching and enjoyable activities.
-Our research aims to establish a nuanced understanding of the role of new technologies in the lives of older adults.
-In addition, we examine how new technologies can and are being used to augment psychosocial caregiving in aged care settings.
-In these settings, technologies need to be designed and deployed carefully and sensitively in order to benefit, and not burden, caregivers and people living in aged care.
+Our research aims to establish a nuanced understanding of the role of new technologies in the lives of older adults and design systems to enhance and social and emotional wellbeing of older adults.

 -